DHowell1150/b2-little-shop-starter/README.md

 `Heroku open` to deploy
 https://salty-retreat-39771-4e5699d91b7d.herokuapp.com/

+## I am proud of myself for:
+- My determination and focus in this project.
+  - I honestly didn't think I could do this and I was proud to say I kept chugging along one elephant bite at a time.
+- Deploying solo for the first time.
+I've never actually had hands on in any of the deployments up to this point.
+- When I ran into trouble that I eventually had to ask help for, I was always on the right track.
+My logic and approach were sound.
+It was usually syntactical things that got in the way.
+- How I learned to sit with the problems without being able to ask for help
+  - this grew my resourcefulness and I practiced the things I thought I was already practicing: rubber ducking, whiteboarding, actually TRYING things without knowing the end result or how it would play out.
+I let it get messy.
+  - These are all things we knew but I hadn't experienced them to the point I did in this project and it was invaluable to be made to slow down and look at it myself instead of reaching for help the fisrt or second thing.
 ## DEPLOYMENT:
 - This is the first time I have hands-on deployed.
 This was a win for me.